 A former general counsel in the New York City Mayor’s Office of City Legislative Affairs, as well as a former chief of operations for the minority leader of the New York City Council, Kevin leverages his past experience to help clients obtain government approvals and find pragmatic solutions to governmental problems.
 He also litigates on behalf of clients who have been aggrieved by the city or state government, helps advocacy organizations further their legislative agenda, and advises government agencies and developers in real estate and other transactional matters.

 His areas of focus include:

 Kevin frequently advises real estate owners and developers, and companies with real estate interests in New York City.
 He often helps clients navigate the political process associated with a ULURP rezoning, including interactions with the borough presidents, City Council Members, community organizations and others with a stake in the process.
 Kevin is also frequently called on to obtain critical government approvals for development projects, and to advise clients in the acquisition and development of property from the city.
 He also handles transactional work for major real estate developers, including the joint venture developer of Brooklyn’s City Point and Staten Island’s Empire Outlets – New York City’s first outlet mall.

 Procurement, Government Contracts and Franchise Agreements

-Kevin assists clients with all aspects of government contracts with the city, including assisting clients with responses to RFPs, interacting with government officials and city agencies, and negotiating contract terms.
+Kevin assists clients with all aspects of government contracts with the city, including responses to RFPs, interacting with government officials and city agencies, and negotiating contract terms.
 He also drafts and negotiates a wide range of local franchise agreements, including telecommunications franchises falling under the New York City Department of Information Technology and Telecommunications (DoITT).
 Kevin also leverages his extensive knowledge of the city’s procurement and budgeting process to help clients uncover new business opportunities and sources of government funding.

 Administrative and Constitutional Law